 Supply Chain Management

-A supply chain includes the people and places touched by products and services before reaching the consumer.
-It includes manufacturers, distributors, retailers and warehouses.
-Supply Chain Management (SCM) is the coordination of business practices supported by information systems and technology to manage the flow of precious resources while improving performance.
+A supply chain is a network that produces and distributes goods to consumers or end users.
+It includes manufacturers, warehouses, distributors, and retailers.
+Supply Chain Management (SCM) coordinates processes via information systems and technology to manage the flow of precious resources while improving performance.

 Program Information

-Students are exposed to a broad curriculum focusing on theoretical, analytical, and practical skills.
-It's an approach that emphasizes the integration of supply chain activities and prepares students for careers in a variety of fields, whether in a small non-profit or large corporation.
+Students are exposed to a broad curriculum focusing on analytical and practical skills.
+This approach emphasizes the integration of supply chain activities and prepares students for careers in a variety of fields, whether in a small non-profit or large corporation.

 Program Type